ezsystems/BehatBundle/doc/features.md

 ### Browser examples

-Look at [AdminUI feature files](https://github.com/ezsystems/ezplatform-admin-ui/tree/master/features/standard) to see example browser tests for AdminUI.
+Look at [AdminUI feature files](https://github.com/ezsystems/ezplatform-admin-ui/tree/1.5/features/standard) to see example browser tests for AdminUI.
 If you want to reuse these Steps in your code in addition to the Context that defines them you also need to include:
-- EzSystems\EzPlatformAdminUi\Behat\Helper\Hooks
+- `EzSystems\EzPlatformAdminUi\Behat\Helper\Hooks`
-- EzSystems\EzPlatformAdminUi\Behat\Helper\UtilityContext
+- `EzSystems\EzPlatformAdminUi\Behat\Helper\UtilityContext`

 ## BehatBundle extension

-With `EzBehatExtension` Behat extension enabled you can inject services into your Context classes using annotations.
+With `EzBehatExtension` Behat extension enabled you can inject services into your Context classes using`@injectService` annotation.

 Instead of writing:
 ```